Da1sypetals/SnapViewer/README.md

 ## Use
 - See `cargo run -- --help`.
 Please note that CLI options `-z` and `-j` conflicts.
 - Navigate with WASD and mouse scroll.
-- Click on the allocation, and its details (size, call stack, etc.) will show in stdout;
+- Left click on the allocation, and its details (size, call stack, etc.) will show in stdout;
+- Right click on the allocation, and (memory the cursor's y coords is at) will show in stdout.